iwojima-dev/Raisz_relief_QGIS/README.md

 The `-tr 45 45` is the important part: state the pixel size explicitly and identically on both axes.
-Without it, gdalwarp derives the resolution from the source and can hand you an anisotropic grid — a DEM at 39 × 95 m will be drawn 2.4 times too wide, and no parameter in the plugin can undo that.
-Check the result with `gdalinfo` before rendering: *Pixel Size* must be `(45.000, -45.000)`, the two numbers equal apart from the sign.
+Without it, gdalwarp derives the resolution from the source and can hand you an anisotropic grid.
+Check the result with `gdalinfo`: *Pixel Size* should read `(45.000, -45.000)` — the two numbers equal apart from the sign.

+**That said, anisotropic pixels are not fatal.** The morphometry is computed from the true metric spacing of each axis, so slopes, local relief and the landform classification stay correct whatever the cell shape.
+What changes is the drawing: the plugin plots in pixel space with an equal aspect ratio, so a DEM at 39 × 95 m comes out stretched 2.4× horizontally.
+The first sample map in this README, *Norge fjords*, was rendered from exactly such a raster — the result is perfectly usable as presentation graphics, and the stretch even suits a wide coastal panorama.

+Two caveats if you go that way deliberately.
+The scale bar is measured along the horizontal axis, so on a stretched sheet it is valid east–west only — don't scale north–south distances off it.
+And the vertical exaggeration you set will read differently than on a square grid, since the apparent height of the relief is judged against a horizontally inflated width.

+So: square pixels are the safe default and the right choice when the sheet should be geometrically faithful.
+A rectangular cell is a legitimate stylistic option — just make it a decision rather than an accident.

 Use `-r cubic` for elevation (`near` leaves terracing that the hachures will faithfully engrave), and set `-dstnodata` explicitly so the gaps are tagged